 WordPress themes have long been the de facto way to control the design of your WordPress site, but theme builders like Elementor Pro are rapidly growing in popularity because they’re able to offer total flexibility without requiring any technical knowledge.

-In this post, we’ll dig into the key differences between WordPress themes and theme builders to help you pick the approach that’s best for your WordPress site.
+In this post, we’ll dig into the key differences between WordPress themes and theme builders to help you pick the approach that’s best for your WordPress site (and don’t forget to explore the differences between WordPress Themes and Templates here).

 WordPress Theme vs Theme Builder: The Introductions